 Taler Patishapta and beyond

 Taler Patishata, needless to say, calls for Tal aka sugar palm.
-Considering sugar palm is seasonal and mostly available during the time of Janmasthami, it is offered as a Prashad along with other delicacies such as Taler Bora, Tal Kheer, and also Taler luchi.
+Considering sugar palm is seasonal and mostly available during the time of Janmashtami, it is offered as a Prashad along with other delicacies such as Taler Bora, Tal Kheer, and also Taler luchi.
 Apart from that, Taler Bibikhana Pitha is equally popular.
 Both in West Bengal and Bangladesh, Tal is quite famous and we use this seasonal fruit to make various delicacies.

 Sugar Palm benefits